 What You Will Learn

-• The Government Relations intern is assigned to work on active CRA advocacy matters including, but not limited to:
+- Interns are assigned to work on active issues faced by CRA including, but not limited to:

-• Interns may also be asked to support additional CRA committees based on the current needs of the association.
+- Interns may also be asked to support additional CRA committees including Communications, Health & Wellness, Environmental Affairs, Product Safety & Quality, Sustainability, Trade, and Workplace Safety based on the current needs of the association.

 Qualifications

-• The Internship Program at CRA is designed for recent university graduates and graduate students.
+- The Internship Program at CRA is designed for recent university graduates and graduate students.
 College seniors and juniors performing at an exceptional level will also be considered.
-Candidates holding or working towards a degree in Political Science, Public Policy, Agribusiness, or related areas of study have academic backgrounds highly relevant to this internship.
+Qualified candidates should have or be working towards a degree in Political Science, Public Policy, Agribusiness, or related area of study.

 Additional Details

-• CRA has a hybrid work environment.
-Staff works remotely Monday and Friday and works in the office Tuesday, Wednesday, and Thursday.
-Certain weeks throughout the summer, including the entirety of August as well as the weeks of Memorial Day and the 4th of July, will be conducted fully remotely.
-You will need to have a personal computer, secure internet connection and a landline or cell phone.
+- CRA has a hybrid work environment.
+CRA staff work in the office Tuesday-Thursday and remotely on Monday and Friday.
+You will need to have a personal computer, secure internet connection, and landline or cell phone.

 To Apply